MrKWatkins/ZXSpectrumNextTests/Tests/Misc/DmaInteractive/ReadMe.txt

 byte 0x0E (2T timing) to particular port.

-The test will try to detect when it is run at ZX Spectrum Next board, and it will configure the Next to use 28MHz mode, but it will switch zxnDMA to "Zilog" compatibility mode (test does **NOT** support zxnDMA mode and "prescalar" feature).
+The test will try to detect when it is run at ZX Spectrum Next board, and it will configure the Next to use 28MHz mode, but test does **NOT** support zxnDMA specific features like "prescalar" burst mode (you can switch between Zilog or zxnDMA mode by alternating between the ports (core3.1.2+), but the test is designed for Zilog mode).

 The zxnDMA documentation can be found at https://wiki.specnext.dev/DMA (mostly describing the "zxnDMA" mode but also mentions limits of zxnDMA), for Zilog DMA chip